-- ESG Reporting Framework and Standards Concepts with the following recognised regulatory frameworks/ - The International Sustainability Standards Board (ISSB) established to create a global sustainability reporting framework. - Global Reporting Initiative (GRI) an independent, international organisation that helps businesses and other organisations' take responsibility for their impacts, by providing them with the global common language to communicate those impacts.
+- ESG Reporting Framework and Standards Concepts with the following recognised regulatory frameworks/ processes: - The International Sustainability Standards Board (ISSB) established to create a global sustainability reporting framework. - Global Reporting Initiative (GRI) an independent, international organisation that helps businesses and other organisations' take responsibility for their impacts, by providing them with the global common language to communicate those impacts.

-- The course and training equipped professional and non The Sustainability Accounting Standards Board (SASB) creates and maintains industry-specific standards that guide companies' disclosure of financially material sustainability information to investors and other financial stakeholders. - The Task Force on Climate-related Financial Disclosures (TCFD) complements ESG reporting by providing specific guidance on climate-related financial disclosures - Sustainability Strategy and Reporting processes - Applied Performance Ethics - Performance matrices for ESG Reporting - ESG Sustainability Reporting
+- creates and maintains industry-specific standards that guide companies' disclosure of financially material sustainability information to investors and other financial stakeholders. - The Task Force on Climate-related Financial Disclosures (TCFD) complements ESG reporting by providing specific guidance on climate-related financial disclosures - Sustainability Strategy and Reporting processes - Applied Performance Ethics - Performance matrices for ESG Reporting - ESG Sustainability Reporting